 There are, however, moments in our life when nothing appears to succeed, so we are unhappy and we suffer.
 The suspicion then reinforces in us, and we tend to believe that we are more than the cluster of thoughts that constitute our personal history.
 We realize that we are more than mere thoughts.

-As long as we insist on our personal history, and on the storyteller, the deeper dimensions of our existence remain unaccessible for us.
-Not because these deeper dimensions are not present in our life, but because weaving the web of our personal history engages all our attention.
+As long as we insist on our personal history, and on the storyteller, the deeper dimensions of our existence remain inaccessible for us.
+Not because these deeper dimensions are not present in our lives, but because weaving the web of our personal history engages all our attention.